Konstantin Somov: Family and education

 While a student at the Karl May School in Saint Petersburg, Somov became close friends with Dmitry Filosofov.
 Alexandre Benois, also a student, later wrote that "Some kind of magic circle separated them from the others."
 Later, Filosofov was sent to Italy due to illness, and Somov, who had a hard time studying science, was withdrawn from the school by his father.
 At the age of 20, Somov entered the Imperial Academy of Arts, where he studied under Ilya Repin, from 1888 to 1897.
 While at the academy, he met Sergei Diaghilev and Léon Bakst.

 Somov traveled to Italy in 1890 and 1894, and the two winters he spent in Paris, in 1897 and 1898, he later recalled as the happiest days of his life.

-Somov's first major success came a year before graduation from the Academy.
+Somov's first major success came a year before graduation from the academy.
 Somov and Benois spent the summer of 1896 at a dacha near Oranienbaum, in the village of Martyshkino.
 The landscapes and sketches he created there were highly praised by critics and colleagues.
-That year he also created illustrations for the works of Hoffmann.
+That year, he also created illustrations for the works of E. T. A. Hoffmann.

-In 1897 he successfully completed his studies at the Academy and went to Paris to continue his education at the Académie Colarossi.
+In 1897, he successfully completed his studies at the academy and went to Paris to continue his education at the Académie Colarossi.